awoojs/awoo/README.md

 })
 ```

-_(note: this example only works with Node.js 8.4+ because it uses object spreading.
-if you want to use Node.js 7+, you'd have to use `Object.assign` instead)_

 Let's save this as `example.js`.
 To run it, you need Node.js version 7.6 or
 higher.
 The latest stable version will work.